 Several years ago, I purchased my first smartphone; which incidentally was an Android phone.
 Like most people, I also went through a learning curve before I could feel comfortable using the touch screen and they way calls are answered and ended on Android phones.
 On my earlier Nokia phone, I used to press End Call button to quickly disconnect the call.
 The new Android phone came covered with a flap cover.
 So, to end the call, I would first have to remove cover and then press a touch button to end the call.
 Honestly, it was too cumbersome!
 Slowly I got used to with it.
 But many people prefer to have a physical hard button to end a call.
-It is, in fact, an important accessibility feature for those people who have shaky hands.
+It is, in fact, an important accessibility feature (also see: TTY mode) for those people who have shaky hands.
 Pressing a physical button to end a call is much easier with shaking hands (more on benefits of ending call with a physical button, later!).

 Fortunately, Google was considerate.
 Android comes with a feature that allows you to end a call by pressing power button.
 A large number of people, however, are unaware of this facility.
 Let’s learn how to use it.